 - Essentrics is a full-body stretching and strengthening program designed to decompress joints and rebalance and lengthen your muscles: https://www.facebook.com/ClassicalStretch/

 - Yoga is a great stress reliever.
 Virtual yoga studios : https://lp.ca/2fcQDZ

 Helping you look and feel your best

 Hope & Cope’s resource room is stocked with a variety of fashionable wigs and other head coverings, mastectomy bras and prostheses.
 Volunteers with our Office Team can help you choose a style that suits you best.
 The Look Good, Feel Better Program is another resource that we offer in conjunction with a group of volunteer cosmeticians.
 Held monthly, these workshops teach women simple cosmetic techniques to camouflage hair loss and manage the appearance-related side effects of treatment.
-Thanks to the generosity of the Canadian Cosmetic, Toiletry and Fragrance Association, participants leave these workshops with a kit of free cosmetics and with renewed self-esteem.
+Participants leave these workshops with a kit of free cosmetics and with renewed self-esteem.

 Reliable information at your fingertips